-The smell of the smoke he exhaled was what galvanised me, it made me sick to my stomach and my anger returned albeit this time tempered with a little bit of sanity.
+The smell of the smoke he exhaled galvanised me, it made me sick to my stomach and my anger returned, albeit this time tempered with a little bit of sanity.
 And, as everyone knows, sane anger is a mighty weapon.

 The Playstation was wrong, this wasn't over, not yet.
 I needed to be the one to properly close this thing otherwise it would just continue to haunt me.

-Mac looked up as I approached but still wasn't prepared for my hand whipping out and snatching the cigarette out of his mouth.
+Mac looked up as I approached, but wasn't prepared for my hand whipping out and snatching the cigarette out of his mouth.

 "Hey!" he growled, his voice low and dangerous, but I ignored him and stubbed the smoke out quickly on the wet railing, squishing it completely and all but grinding it into the wood.

-"I'm leaving like you wanted but there are a few things I want to say first which I want you to focus on.
+"I'm leaving like you wanted, but there are a few things I want to say first.
 You want to kill yourself slowly, painfully and expensively then fine, do it in your own time.
 I'm talking to you now and this is my time."
 He seemed too stunned by my firm, calm voice, so different from the one I usually used around him, to react so I continued unhindered.

-The wind changed and a spray of rain hit me in the face the water mixing with the wetness already on my cheeks and I wiped it away brusquely with the backs of my hands, preparing to continue except Mac spoke first.
+The wind changed and a spray of rain hit me in the face the water mixing with the wetness already on my cheeks and I wiped it away brusquely with the backs of my hands.

 "You're crying."
-He sounded detached from the scene but his tone was belied by the hand he reached up as if to help me wipe away my tears.
+Mac sounded detached, but his tone was belied by the hand he reached up as if to help me wipe away my tears.